healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 *   Cooking Steaks (40%) - **6.8**/undefined

-The Crux Non-Stick Electric Skillet 14620 had the best heat distribution among our tested medium-sized skillets.
-That strength, however, only carried to an adequate pancake score and a subpar steak score.
+The Crux Non-Stick Electric Skillet 14620 had the best heat distribution among the medium-sized skillets we tested.
+This strength, unfortunately, only carried over to an average pancake and a subpar steak.

 ### Analyzing Heat Distribution